Indiana Business License: Everything You Need to Know

 - Close the company’s accounts for taxes

 - File for an article of dissolution

 Foreign LLC in Indiana

 When you want to expand your already-existing LLC to operate in Indiana, you need to register as a Foreign LLC.
 The main benefit of being a foreign business is you will be able to act as one company in many different places.

 If you need help with forming a business in Indiana or getting a license for your business in Indiana, you can post your legal need to UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.